ironcladlou/origin-server/node/README.writing_cartridges.md

 The incompatible upgrade process for a cartridge is as follows:

-1. The files and directories declared int eh `Setup-Rewritten` section of the cartridge's `managed_files.yml` are removed.
+1. The files and directories declared in the `Setup-Rewritten` section of the cartridge's `managed_files.yml` are removed.
 1. The new version of the cartridge is overlaid in the gear.
 1. The cartridge directory is unlocked.